 - The battery doesn’t change even when the charger is plugged in.

-- You’ve to charge the battery multiple times every day, and again it drains quickly.
+- You must charge the battery multiple times daily, and it drains quickly.

-You may face other similar issues which directly indicate a worn-out battery.
-It would help if you took care of the problem as soon as possible; otherwise, you’d face further consequences.
+You may face other similar issues that directly indicate a worn-out battery.
+Handling the problem immediately would help; otherwise, you’d face further consequences.

 Q: What negatively impacts a battery the most?

-The battery life depends on many factors, and if you make small mistakes every day, the impact will be clearly visible in the long term.
-You might not feel any issues in the beginning, but later, the problems get bigger.
-Some common occurrences which directly impact the battery life are :
+The battery life depends on many factors, and if you make small mistakes every day, the impact will be visible in the long term.
+You might not feel any issues initially, but the problems get bigger later.
+Some common occurrences that negatively impact the battery life are :

-- Using duplicate chargers randomly, even in an emergency.
+- Using duplicate chargers and data cables randomly, even in an emergency.

 - Overnight charging of the battery even when the battery is 100% full.